darienbrothers/statlocker-react-native/docs/statlocker-tabs-revamp.md

 ## **📣 Example Microcopy**

-* **Empty state:** “Start your journey with Bronze drills.
-25 reps a day beats 100 once a week.”
+* **Empty state:** "Start your journey with Bronze drills.
+25 reps a day beats 100 once a week."

-* **AI Tip:** “You’re one week from Gold Tier.
-Don’t skip your off-hand work.”
+* **AI Tip:** "You're one week from Gold Tier.
+Don't skip your off-hand work."

-* **Motivational line:** “Consistency creates confidence.”
+* **Motivational line:** "Consistency creates confidence."

-* **Coach note:** “Erica: Great improvement in reaction speed\!
-Let’s push into Gold next week.”
+* **Coach note:** "Erica: Great improvement in reaction speed\!
+Let's push into Gold next week."

 # Wall Ball

-Let’s hard-gate Wall Ball progression behind full completion **and** a **coach sign-off**.
-Here’s the drop-in spec to layer on top of the Skills tab we just designed.
+Let's hard-gate Wall Ball progression behind full completion **and** a **coach sign-off**.
+Here's the drop-in spec to layer on top of the Skills tab we just designed.

 # **🔒 Wall Ball Progression — Coach-Verified Unlocks**